one-zero-eight/schedule-builder-backend/README.md

 # Schedule Builder Backend
+## Development
+Document the development policies that you used during sprint 5.
+### Kanban Board
+For each column in the kanban board, document entry criteria for each column.
+Update your kanban board(s) in accordance with what you described.
+### Git Workflow
+Specify which base workflow you adapted to your context (e.g., GitHub flow, Gitflow, etc).

+Explain / Define rules for:
+- Creating issues from the defined templates (link the earlier defined templates).
+- Labelling issues.
+- Assigning issues to team members.
+- Creating, naming, merging branches;
+- Commit messages format;
+- Creating a pull request for an issue (link the earlier defined template).
+- Code reviews.
+- Merging pull requests.
+- Resolving issues.

+Illustrate your git workflow using a Gitgraph diagram.

+### Secrets Management
+Document your rules for secrets management (e.g. passwords or API keys).
+Mention where you store your secrets without revealing sensitive information.

+### Automated Testing
+Document:
+- Which tools you used for testing.
+- Which types of tests you implemented.
+- Where tests of each type are in the repository.

+### Continuous Integration
+For each CI workflow file:
+- Provide a link to that file.
+- Provide a list of static analysis tools and testing tools that you use in the CI part.
+For each tool in the list, briefly explain what you use it for.
+- Provide a link to where all CI workflow runs can be seen.

+### Continuous Deployment
+For each CD workflow file:
+- Provide a link to that file.
+- Provide a list of static analysis tools and testing tools that you use in the CD part.
+For each tool in the list, briefly explain what you use it for.
+- Provide a link to where all CD workflow runs can be seen.

+## Quality
+### Characteristic name
+#### Sub-characteristic name
+- Explain why that sub-characteristic is important.
+- Provide (a link to) one or more tests for that sub-characteristic in Quality Attribute Scenario format.

+### Characteristic name
+#### Sub-characteristic name
+- Explain why that sub-characteristic is important.
+- Provide (a link to) one or more tests for that sub-characteristic in Quality Attribute Scenario format.

+### Characteristic name
+#### Sub-characteristic name
+- Explain why that sub-characteristic is important.
+- Provide (a link to) one or more tests for that sub-characteristic in Quality Attribute Scenario format.

+## Architecture

+## Usage
+Explain how to use your MVP v2.
+Provide information for access if needed, for example authentication credentials and so on.
+Make sure the customer and TA can launch/access and inspect your product after following the instructions in that section.

+# OLD MATERIAL (TO BE REVAMPED)
 ## About

 Schedule Builder is created as a tool for Innopolis University Department of Education (DoE) to assist the department in efficient creation of high-quality curriculums for bachelors, masters, and PhD students without any conflicts.